This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #UltimateLitter #CollectiveBias

 *Note: Don’t confuse Italian or curly parsley with spring parsley which is toxic to cats.
 Parsley in large doses could give your cat a bellyache so if your cats are eating too much of it, remove it and make some spaghetti sauce instead.

-I found a pot that was low and heavy that my cats can’t knock over and had enough surface area for me to get creative with plant placement as well as some decorative elements to make my indoor cat garden a more welcome addition to my home.
+I found a low sided flower pot that my cats can’t knock over and had enough surface area for me to get creative with plant placement as well as some decorative elements to make my indoor cat garden a more welcome addition to my home.

 I planted the catnip seed pods in a separate pot so it didn’t get too crowded.
 They go right on top of the dirt and if kept moist, they will sprout in about a week.
 I know Orion and Pete are going to love having more fresh catnip to munch on.
 If I’m lucky I might even get a cuddle of thanks or two out of them.